wung-s/doc.sitespeed.io/documentation/use-cases/index.md

 Comparing your site against competitors is often very interesting.
 I usually use it to compare how fast pages are loaded and also how the pages are built (how many requests, how much javascript etc).

 ### Setup the files
 I create one file containing the urls for each site that I want to test.
-Testing amazon.com I create file named apple.txt with the URL:s I want to test:
+Testing apple.com I create file named **apple.txt** with the URL:s I want to test:

 ~~~
 http://www.apple.com/